Table of Contents

 Once the total claims have been worked out the employees can claim directly from the Department for Business and Trade (DBT) who then stands in the employees’ shoes and can claim against the company.

 The purpose is to guarantee minimum payments to the employees which may not (and often are not) paid out of the insolvency as a result of insufficient funds or to avoid preferences.
 All employees claims are calculated as per the guidelines in the legislation but the actual payments made by the Government are subject to maximum “capped” payments.
-The limit on the amount of a week’s pay under the insolvency provisions of the Act is currently £643 per week, the cap is reviewed annually.
+The limit on the amount of a week’s pay under the insolvency provisions of the Act is currently £751 per week, as of April 2026, the cap is reviewed annually.

 The claims and current statutory limits are as follows: